mapbox/DEPRECATED-lambda-cfn/README.md

 ### Node.js

-Lambda-cfn (or "Lambda CloudFormation") is a Node.js project that runs on Amazon Web Service's [supported Node runtimes](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html), currently Node.js v4.3.2 and v6.10.3.
+Lambda-cfn (or "Lambda CloudFormation") is a Node.js project that runs on Amazon Web Service's [supported Node runtimes](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html), currently Node.js only v6.10.3.

 You'll need Node and npm installed to use lambda-cfn.